-If "Adjust" or "Calibrate" are chosen, the message "Calibration Saved Successfully!" is displayed.
+If "Adjust", "Calibrate" or "SaveCal" is chosen, the message "Calibration Saved Successfully!" is displayed.
 In either case you will see the message "Please re-install sensor".

-With 4e-sensors a two point calibration is always performed as an offset and slope calibration.
+With 2e-sensors or 4e-sensors a two-point calibration is always performed as an offset and slope calibration.
+The following procedure shows the calibration with a 2e-sensor.
+The calibration with a 4e-sensor works respectively.